usamec/ml2/projects.md

 ### Bayesian neural nets

 Take a very simple dataset (simpler than MNIST).
-Use PyMC3 to estimate distribution of neural network parameters.
+Use PyMC3 to estimate distribution of neural network parameters (see here http://twiecki.github.io/blog/2016/06/01/bayesian-deep-learning/).
-Demostrate, than this distrubution gives you something useful (TODO ideas).
+Demostrate, than this distrubution gives you something useful, for example:

+* less overfitting
+* uncertanity in predictions
+* etc.

+### Your own idea

+Send me an email and we will see.

+### More ideas

+Coming soon.